Veggie Buds Club

 0 Comments

-The top of the muffin is the best part, right?
+The top of the muffin is the best part, right?!
 These wholesome treats are a combination of a tender muffin and an oatmeal breakfast cookie.
 We love them for breakfast or a snack at my house, and this carrot cake version is a must try.
-Have your little chef help grate the carrot, measure the ingredients, and mix everything together in a big bowl.
-The muffin tops are great as is but sometimes I also like to mix in a ¼ cup of chopped walnuts and a ¼ cup of raisins to make them extra special.
-We really hope you enjoy this nutritious, carrot-packed treat!
+The muffin tops are great as is but sometimes I also like to mix in a 1/4 cup of chopped walnuts and a 1/4 cup of raisins to make them extra special.

 Carrot Cake Muffin Tops

-Makes 8 to 10 large muffin tops
+Yield: 8-10 large muffin tops

 Ingredients